It’s perfectly normal to feel nervous when attending an interview. You can be proactive in alleviating

 Cramming information whilst traveling to an interview or whilst sat in reception waiting for the interview to start is only going to hamper your performance.
 If you follow our structured advice below, you will be much better prepared to answer difficult questions, allowing your personality to shine through.

 Before the interview

 Research the organisation and take note of recent news articles.
 You’re likely to be asked what you know about the company or why you want to work for that organisation.
-Being prepared with an answer that references up to date information shows a real desire and interest
+Being prepared with an answer that references up to date information shows genuine passion and interest

 Use LinkedIn to take a look at who you are meeting.
 This is common practice now, so don’t worry about showing up as having viewed their profile, it’s expected and shows initiative